srikiran1905s/vaidya-1/RENDER_DEPLOY_GUIDE.md

 ## What Happens During Build:

-1. Render runs: `npm run build`
+1. Render runs: `cd backend && npm install`
-   - This installs dependencies in the `backend` folder
+   - This changes to backend folder and installs all dependencies
-2. Render runs: `npm start`
+2. Render runs: `cd backend && npm start`
-   - This starts the server with `node backend/server.js`
+   - This changes to backend folder and starts the server with `node server.js`

 ---